 It comes to you courtesy of Malaysian-born owner and chef Mandy Lin.
-Once a lawyer, Lin traded in the long hours and late nights for…. more long hours and late nights, except this time doing what she loved ie. cheffing up nostalgic Malaysian dishes, inspired from her childhood in Kuala Lumpa.
+Once a lawyer, Lin traded in the long hours and late nights for… well, more long hours and late nights, except this time doing what she loved ie. cheffing up nostalgic Malaysian dishes, inspired from her childhood in Kuala Lumpur.

-Sambal Siok actually started out life as a street food stall, before progressing into a a pop-up restaurant.
+Sambal Shiok started out life as a street food stall, before progressing into a a pop-up restaurant.
 Then, due to on-going overwhelming demand, Lin decided to go permanent.
-She signed the lease on a space in Highbury, filled it with relaxed, cafe-esque furniture, and painted it the Malaysian flag’s primary red and blue.
-The kitchen’s open so you can watch the chefs at work wherever you are in the restaurant, otherwise, for the best view in the house, there’s a counter and a couple of stalls running the length of one side.
+She signed the lease on a space in Highbury, filled it with relaxed, café-style furniture, and painted it the Malaysian flag’s primary red and blue.
+The kitchen’s open, and the best seats in the house are the handful of stools pulled up to the tiny dining counter overlooking it all.

-Beyond Laksa they also offer a couple of smaller snacks like their Malaysian fried chicken with peanut sauce; vegetable fritters; or sambal greens.
-Otherwise, if you’re after a different main entirely, there’s a number of rice dishes, influenced by the Chinese Fuzhou and Iban tribal communities in Sarawak (Borneo).
-Like their white chicken curry, made with lemongrass and coconut milk, also served with sweet cucumber and red onion pickles.
+Beyond laksa they also offer a couple of smaller snacks like Malaysian fried chicken with peanut sauce; vegetable fritters; or sambal greens.
+Otherwise, if you’re after a different main entirely, there’s a number of rice dishes, influenced by the Chinese Fuzhou and Iban tribal communities in Sarawak, Borneo – like their white chicken curry, made with lemongrass and coconut milk, and served with sweet cucumber and red onion pickles.